-- Sharing information with the Headmistress, Safeguarding Governor, Schools Director or DDSL's - Contacting the parents or carers

-• Calling an internal pastoral meeting to discuss the situation - all appropriate persons would be invited (e.g. form tutor, Director of Students).
+- Sharing information with the headmistress, safeguarding governor, schools director or DDSL - Contacting the parents or carers - Calling an internal pastoral meeting to discuss the situation all appropriate persons would be invited (e.g. form tutor, head of pastoral care, school nurse).
 At this point a pastoral care plan may be instigated.